wavefrontHQ/docs/pages/doc/csp_subscription_types.md

 ## Advantages of VMware Cloud Services Subscriptions Over Original Subscriptions

-* **SSO**: The VMware Cloud Services Console provides centralized authentication for your entire VMware Cloud services portfolio, including one-click switching between all of your services.
+* **VMware Cloud SSO**: VMware Cloud services provides centralized authentication for your entire VMware Cloud services portfolio.
+After you log in to the VMware Cloud Services Console, you can access each of your services and you can easily switch between them.

 * **Improved SAML SSO**: Enterprise federation is supported for a wider list of IdPs, such as:
   * Okta